What is LH?

 Why should I do LH tests?

-A negative LH-test does not confirm that you're not fertile, or that ovulation will not occur.
-This only means that no LH surge has been detected at the time you tested, so keep testing.
-You may need to test more often, 2-3 times a day in order to catch the surge.
-Ovulation will occur even if you've only gotten negative LH results, just remember to measure your temperature properly.
+A negative LH-test does not mean that you're not fertile, or that ovulation will not occur.
+This only means that no LH surge has been detected at the time you tested, so it is encouraged to keep testing.
+You may need to test more often, 2-3 times a day to catch the surge.
+Ovulation will occur even if you've only gotten negative LH results - just remember to measure your temperature properly.